The Rising Appeal Of Phu Quoc To Indian Tourists

 Phu Quoc's mild climate, with year-round warm sunshine, is a major draw for tourists, coupled with its stunning natural landscapes of mountains and islands.

-This island boasts Phu Quoc National Park and Phu Quoc Marine Reserve, covering over two-thirds of the island's natural area and is the core zone of the Kien Giang Biosphere Reserve.
-Thanks to these features, the air quality index in Phu Quoc consistently remains below 30 AQI, giving all visitors a feeling of "refreshment" when they come here to relax.
+This island boasts Phu Quoc National Park and Phu Quoc Marine Reserve, covering over two-thirds of the island's natural area and are the core zone of the Kien Giang Biosphere Reserve.
+Thanks to these features, the air quality index in Phu Quoc consistently remains below 30 AQI, giving all visitors a feeling of 'refreshment' when they come here to relax.

 A destination for romance